Peer Recovery Specialist Workforce Program

 Have you lived through addiction or mental health challenges and come out the other side with a passion to help others?

-The PRS Workforce Program is designed for individuals just like you—those with lived experience who are ready to turn their recovery into a career.
+The PRS Level 1 Internship Program is designed for individuals just like you—those with lived experience who are ready to turn their recovery into a career.

-Whether you’ve supported your own recovery or walked alongside a loved one, your experience has value.
+Whether you’ve supported your own recovery OR have been the care giver to youth who have lived experience , your journey has value.
 Our program offers training, mentorship, and a paid internship to prepare you to become a Certified Peer Recovery Specialist (CPRS) in Virginia.

 💬 Why Apply?